-This French creamy mushroom sauce goes with all meats, from chicken, pork and steak to duck and game.
+This French mushroom cognac sauce goes with all meats, from chicken, pork and steak to duck and game.

 The sauce is made in just a few minutes, it's perfect for entertaining or a special meal at home.